mattvarghese/coconut/README.md

 # Coconut
-**Coconut** is a Multi-threaded simulation of the pipeline of a MIPS Microprocessor (integer instructions only) replete with Memory Subsystem, Caches and their performance analysis, I/O device modules and an assembler.
+**Coconut** is a Multi-threaded simulation of the pipeline of a MIPS Microprocessor (integer instructions only) replete with Memory Subsystem, Caches and their performance analysis, I/O device modules, an assembler, and a Small C compiler.

 See accompanying **project-report.pdf** for additional information.